brleude-221/capstone/ProjectProposal&Workplan.md

----
-title: "Capstone Project Proposal & Workplan"
-date: "`r Sys.Date()`"
-output: pdf_document
----

 ## Project Proposal: DataFrame Toolbox for Working with Tabular Data

 Author: Irena Torosyan

 Supervisor: Norayr Chilingaryan

 Affiliation: American University of Armenia, Data Science Department

+Date: January 26, 2024

 ### 1. Introduction

-Working with data often involves repetitive tasks on structured formats like CSV files.
-This project aims to provide a user-friendly DataFrame tool for basic CSV manipulation, incorporating a DataFrame class that offers functionality similar to the popular pandas library.
+Working with data often involves repetitive tasks on structured formats including CSVs, Excel spreadsheets, JSON, and more.
+This project aims to provide a user-friendly DataFrame tool, incorporating a DataFrame class that offers functionality similar to the popular pandas library.
 This combination strikes a balance between simplicity and flexibility.

 ### 2. Objectives